geophf/1HaskellADay/exercises/HAD/CryptoCoin/CoinMarketCap/README.md

 TODOs (besides the TODO above):

+* **SHOOT!** all the CMC data are captured in listings; rewrite ETL to use this file only and drop rankings-file from all implementations.
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
 * use coin-state from SQL data-store.
 * check back on new coins a month later.
 How are they doing?